Logs

 --utc - Level:

-INFO,ERROR, and so on - Origin service:
+INFO,ERROR, and so on - Content: the log message body

 Fetch the most recent records: